yquake2/yquake2/doc/040_cvarlist.md

   during gameplay and released otherwise (in menu, videos, console or if game is paused).

+* **coop_pickup_weapons**: In coop a weapon can be picked up only once.
+  For example, if the player already has the shotgun they cannot pickup a second shotgun found at a later time, thus not getting the ammo that comes with it.
+This breaks the balacing.
+If set to `1` a weapon can be picked up if a) the player doesn't have it or b) it wasn't already picked up by another player.
+Defaults to `1`.

+* **coop_elevator_delay**: In coop it's often hard to get on the same elevator together, because they're immediately triggered once the first player steps on it.
+This cvar sets a delay for the elevator to wait before moving, so other players have some time to get on it.
+  Defaults to `1.0` (seconds).

 * **coop_baseq2 (Ground Zero only)**: In Ground Zero, entity spawnflags (which difficulty modes / game modes level entities spawn in) are interpreted a bit differently.
 In original Quake 2, if an entity is